MbaliMabaso/Work-Satisfaction-Analysis/README.md

 - **Key Findings:**
 - The regression model explained 23% of  the variance in work satisfaction.

-- The model achieved an **R² score of 0.23**, indicating weak predictive capability-
+- The model achieved an **R² score of 0.23**, indicating weak predictive capability.

 - Variables included in the final model:
    - Work-Life Balance (WLB): Positive correlation with job satisfaction.